isomerpages/govtech-im8/_control-catalog/Cybersecurity/Access Control.md

 Failure to maintain an accurate inventory of managed accounts increases the risk of unauthorised access, account misuse, and security breaches due to unmonitored or orphaned accounts.

+## AC-15: Validation Testing of Automated Account Lifecycle Management

+**Group:** Access Control

+### Control Statement

+Conduct validation tests on the system integrated with account management tools to ensure secure integration.

+### Control Recommendations

+Where possible, test cases should include verifying that: account provisioning occurs solely through the account management tool(s), not directly on the SaaS; accounts are deactivated on the final day of authorised use; accounts are provisioned only after validating that access is permitted to the defined boundaries; and access rights match the account&#39;s assigned role and functions.

+### Risk Statement

+Failure to conduct validation tests on the integration of account management tools with SaaS platforms increases the risk of unauthorised access, improper account provisioning, and potential security breaches.

 ## AC-16: Separation of Duties